WELCOME

 TRAD ROMP WKND

-Presented by Mad River Theater Works and The Big Family Business, the schedule of concerts, workshops, dances and jam sessions will feature local artists Good & Young, Bob Lucas and the Hedgehog String Band, and The Corndrinkers, as well as Bay-Area banjo player, singer, songwriter, dancer and square-dance caller, Evie Ladin, and New York’s Indie-roots trailblazers, The Mammals.
+Presented by Mad River Theater Works and The Big Family Business, the schedule of concerts, workshops, dances and jam sessions featured local artists Good & Young, Bob Lucas and the Hedgehog String Band, and The Corndrinkers, as well as Bay-Area banjo player, singer, songwriter, dancer and square-dance caller, Evie Ladin, and New York’s Indie-roots trailblazers, The Mammals.

 ASHOKAN FIDDLE & DANCE